Injury Free Coalition for Kids

 Helmets:

-With funding from the Ronald McDonald House Charities, helmets are provided to children who sustain a wheeled sport injury, including injuries while riding a bicycle, skateboard, scooter, roller skates or in-line skates.
-What makes this distribution unique, is with each helmet we distribute, it allows us to deal directly with the families as they come to the ED with injuries and take advantage of a “teachable moment”.
-We are able to educate and increase awareness as to the importance of helmet use.
+Up through 2018, with funding from the Ronald McDonald House Charities, helmets were provided to children who sustained a wheeled sport injury, including injuries while riding a bicycle, skateboard, scooter, roller skates or in-line skates.
+What made this distribution unique, was taking advantage of the teachable moment as families came through the ED.
+We were able to educate and increase awareness as to the importance of helmet use.
 We have also been able to provide helmets to several organizations in the community as well as the Out Patient Clinic.
-We also are able to provide bicycle helmets to families with children who are riding bicycles, but do not own a helmet.